Designing a Cross-Product System in a Regulated Multi-Vertical App

 Overview

 When I joined Fliff, Sportsbook and Fantasy existed inside a single React Native app but operated as two independent products.
 Each had its own interaction patterns, visual language, and implementation approach, with no shared system beyond a small set of basic components.
 The product had grown quickly, but the foundation was fragmented and difficult to scale.
-I was brought in to audit the experience and establish a foundation that could scale across verticals and support future regulatory change.

 My Role